testinggospels/camouflage/docs/handlebars.md

 Handlebars help you add character to your response.
 Instead of sending a static response or writing some code to generate a dynamic response, you can now simply use handlebars and let Camouflage do the work for you.

+!!! note

+    Though Camouflage does not provide any tools to help you create your mocks, there are numerous Handlerbar snippet extensions available in VS Code marketplace which should help speed up your mocks creation process.

 ## Custom Helpers

 ## randomValue